etienne-napoleone/tomochain-box/README.md

 truffle unbox etienne-napoleone/tomochain-box
 ```

+Add your mnemonic to the `.mnemonic` file.

+**Attention:** A gitignore is automatically created to ignore the `.mnemonic` file.
+Please becareful to never version it!

 You can then develop your smart contract and use truffle with usual commands directly on TomoChain.